Baptism: Recognition by other denominations

 Practice in the Eastern Orthodox Church for converts from other communions is not uniform.
-However, generally baptisms performed in the name of the Holy Trinity are accepted by the Orthodox Christian Church; Christians of the Oriental Orthodox, Roman Catholic, Lutheran, Old Catholic, Moravian, Anglican, Methodist, Reformed, Presbyterian, Brethren, Assemblies of God, or Baptist traditions can be received into the Eastern Orthodox Church through the sacrament of Chrismation.
-If a convert has not received the sacrament (mysterion) of baptism, he or she must be baptised in the name of the Holy Trinity before they may enter into communion with the Orthodox Church.
-If he has been baptized in another Christian confession (other than Orthodox Christianity) his previous baptism is considered retroactively filled with grace by chrismation or, in rare circumstances, confession of faith alone as long as the baptism was done in the name of the Holy Trinity (Father, Son and Holy Spirit).
+However, generally, baptisms performed in the name of the Holy Trinity are accepted by the Orthodox Christian Church; Christians of the Oriental Orthodox, Catholic, Lutheran, Old Catholic, Moravian, Anglican, Methodist, Reformed, Presbyterian, Brethren, Assemblies of God, or Baptist traditions can be received into the Eastern Orthodox Church through the sacrament of Chrismation.
+If a convert has not received the sacrament (mysterion) of baptism, he or she must be baptized in the name of the Holy Trinity before they may enter into communion with the Orthodox Church.
+If he or she has been baptized in another Christian confession (other than Orthodox Christianity) his or her previous baptism is considered retroactively filled with grace by chrismation or, in rare circumstances, confession of faith alone, as long as the baptism was done in the name of the Holy Trinity (Father, Son and Holy Spirit).
 The exact procedure is dependent on local canons and is the subject of some controversy.

-Oriental Orthodox Churches recognise the validity of baptisms performed within the Eastern Orthodox Communion.
-Some also recognise baptisms performed by Catholic Churches.
+Oriental Orthodox Churches recognize the validity of baptisms performed within the Eastern Orthodox Communion.
+Some also recognize baptisms performed by Catholic Churches.
 Any supposed baptism not performed using the Trinitarian formula is considered invalid.

-In the eyes of the Catholic Church, all Orthodox Churches, Anglican and Lutheran Churches, the baptism conferred by The Church of Jesus Christ of Latter-day Saints is invalid.
+In the eyes of the Catholic Church, all Orthodox Churches, Anglican, and Lutheran Churches, the baptism conferred by the Church of Jesus Christ of Latter-day Saints is invalid.
 An article published together with the official declaration to that effect gave reasons for that judgment, summed up in the following words: "The Baptism of the Catholic Church and that of the Church of Jesus Christ of Latter-day Saints differ essentially, both for what concerns faith in the Father, Son and Holy Spirit, in whose name Baptism is conferred, and for what concerns the relationship to Christ who instituted it."

 The Church of Jesus Christ of Latter-day Saints stresses that baptism must be administered by one having proper authority; consequently, the church does not recognize the baptism of any other church as effective.